thrushlang/.github/profile/README.md

 // Computes the nth Fibonacci number recursively
 //
 // Parameters:
 //   n: The index of the Fibonacci number to compute (unsigned 32-bit integer)
 //
 // Returns: The nth Fibonacci number (unsigned 32-bit integer)
 //
 // Attributes:
 //   @hot: Marks the function as frequently executed, encouraging aggressive optimizations
 //         and placement in a .hot section for better cache locality.
 Useful for
-//         performance-critical code, but may conflict with @minsize.
+//         performance-critical code.
 //   @inline:
 //         Maps to LLVM's 'inlinehint', suggesting the compiler inline this function
 //         at call sites to reduce call overhead.
-May increase code size, conflicting
+May increase code size, and may be
-//         with @minsize, and may be limited for deep recursion (e.g., n=25).
+//         limited for deep recursion (e.g., n=25).
+//   @nounwind:
+//         Maps to LLVM's 'nounwind', guaranteeing the function will not unwind the stack
+//         (i.e., it will not throw an exception or cause an abnormal termination
+//         that requires stack unwinding).
+This enables significant optimizations.
 //
 fn fibonacci(n: u32) u32 @hot @inline @nounwind {
     if n <= 1 {
         return n;
     }

     return fibonacci(n - 1) + fibonacci(n - 2);
 }

 // Prints the first n Fibonacci numbers
 // Parameters:
 //   n: The number of Fibonacci numbers to print (unsigned 32-bit integer) fn printFibonacci(n: u32) void {
     for local mut i: u32 = 0; i < n; ++i; {
         print("%d\n", fibonacci(i));
     }
 }

-fn main(argc: u32, argv: ptr[ptr[char]]) u32 {
+fn main(argc: u32, argv: ptr[array[char]]) u32 {

     print("Fibonacci sequence: ");
     printFibonacci(25);

     return 0;
 }
 ```